relevance/boomstick/README.md

 Ensure `ubuntu_64/bootstrap.sh` has an up-to-date install routine for the desired software.
-Software not in apt will need to be available at http://boomstick.s3.amazonaws.com/.
+Software not in apt will need to be available and publicly-readable at http://boomstick.s3.amazonaws.com/.

 Then, execute `driver.sh` to update the VM files.